Stamp Duty Tax Calculator - July 2021 update

 Stamp Duty applies whether you are purchasing a property for investment or to live in, and to both freehold and leasehold properties.
 The tax is levied progressively, in a similar way to income tax.
-A first residential purchase of up to £300,000 no longer attracts the tax, and the existing rate of 5% applies between £300,000 and £500,000.
-The first-time buyer relief does not apply to properties above £500,000.
+As of July 2021 purchases of up to £250,000 do not attract the tax.

 Calculating your liability to Stamp Duty depends on the type of property you are buying, and whether it is your principal private home, a second home/buy-to-let or a non-residential or mixed-use property as detailed below.

-If you are purchasing a residential property, are not a first-time buyer, and this will be the only residential property you will own, whether you live in it or not, you will pay Stamp Duty if the transaction price is above £125,000.
-Thereafter, you pay tax as follows:
+If you are purchasing a residential property, are not a first-time buyer, and this will be the only residential property you will own, whether you live in it or not, you will pay Stamp Duty if the transaction price is above £250,000.
+Thereafter, you pay tax progressively as follows: